skylarstein/hih6130-sensor/README.md

 # hih6130-sensor

 Welcome to hih6130-sensor, a Node.js I2C driver for the HIH6130 Humidity and Temperature Sensor.
+Sparkfun has a [HIH6130 breakout board](https://www.sparkfun.com/products/11295), and [here is the datasheet](http://cdn.sparkfun.com/datasheets/Prototyping/1443945.pdf).

 This module uses [i2cb-bus](https://github.com/fivdi/i2c-bus) which should provide access with Node.js on Linux boards like the Raspberry Pi Zero, 1, 2, or 3, BeagleBone, BeagleBone Black, or Intel Edison.